 Another thing de Jong did was create a new position for a milker manager.
-This person was promoted and designated to observe the system’s analytics and talk to employees on shifts consistently fl
+This person was promoted and designated to observe the system’s analytics and talk to employees on shifts consistently flagged for specific errors.

 "One thing that they improved right away was the percentage of cows that were not getting post dipped," says de Jong.

 When starting with Cattle Care, he saw that only about 90% of the cows were getting properly post dipped after milking.
 After identifying the problem and addressing it with employees, he said that number almost immediately shot up to virtually 100%.